 - does it have stage 2 (both of those stages are a must)

-- and the most important stage 4 which is a momentum takeout, or if not that at least a very clear micro shelf buildup with offers soaked at supply.
+The most important stage 4 is a momentum takeout, or if not that, at least an obvious micro shelf buildup with offers soaked at supply.

-Always looking at the setup from this stage to stage perspective will remove traders confusion and help identify if the structural composition fits the play.
+Looking at the setup from this stage-to-stage perspective will remove traders' confusion and help identify if the play's structural composition fits the play.

--consistency of symmetry -consistency of consolidation -heaviness of one sided order flow positioning (for example very strong short / offers positioning on the supply level of price).
+-consistency of symmetry -consistency of consolidation -heaviness of one-sided order flow positioning (for example, very strong short / offers to position on the supply level of price).

-That means the supply takeout setups are usually split in few different versions:
+That means the supply takeout setups are usually split into few different versions:

 Entry and trade management

-Second part should be setting your SL (stop loss), or at least being ready to cut the trade if it does not work out.
-Stop loss should be maximum 50% of last leg distance from high to low.
+The second part should be setting your SL (stop loss) or being ready to cut the trade if it does not work out.
+Stop-loss should be a maximum of 50% of the last leg distance from high to low.
 No more than that, why?
-Because that is the average performance rate of winning setup, the draw down is lower than 50% of that distance, on majority of winning setups.
-This is based on hundreds and hundreds of setups that i have collected and tested all the behaviour data on them.
-Again its not a must to trade that way, it is just the most optimal way of following best statistical route.
-But at the end each trader can trade with own style as long as long term performance is there (for example some are much more comfortable buying on dip ahead of expecting the takeout, rather than waiting for "confirmation").
+Because that is the average performance rate of the winning setup, the drawdown is lower than 50% of that distance on the majority of winning setups.
+This is based on hundreds and hundreds of setups collected and the behavior data on them.
+Again it is not a must to trade that way, it is just the most optimal way of following the best statistical route.
+But in the end, each trader can trade with their own style as long as long-term performance is there (for example, some are much more comfortable buying on dip ahead of expecting the takeout, rather than waiting for "confirmation").

-On taking profits, trader should be patient to wait for solid move to develop, at least 1 R size of whole structural depth or with other words 2:1 RR on trade minimum.
-Profit taking is a must to be taken partially in chunks!
-There is no advantage in taking profits in one single exit, partial profit taking always has advantage in edge.
-But again...do it with limit orders on markets that charge round trips like equities or futures in order to reduce cost.
+On taking profits, a trader should be patient to wait for the solid move to develop, at least 1 R size of whole structural depth or, in other words, 2:1 RR on trade minimum.
+Profit-taking is a must to be taken partially in chunks!
+There is no advantage in taking profits in one single exit, partial profit-taking always has an advantage in the edge.
+But trader should do it with limit orders on markets that charge round trip commissions like equities or futures in order to reduce cost.